daparthi001/QuantumVestAI_App_Source_Code/README.md

 > ```
 > This guarantees that the shared `core` package is used for configuration.

+The sentiment analysis functionality uses the **FinBERT** model.
+Ensure the `torch` and `transformers` packages install successfully when running `./setup_env.sh`.
+If these libraries are missing the API falls back to mock predictions and logs a message advising you to install them.

 ## External API Key
 To fetch real-time stock market data you must set the `ALPHA_VANTAGE_API_KEY` environment variable.
 Sign up for a free key at